-Applications for free or reduced-price lunches are available at the school office.
+Applications for free or reduced-price lunches are accessible at fcps.edu/frm.
 All requests remain confidential.
 Guidelines prescribed by the Federal Government are applied.

-Due to the prevalence of allergies and sensitivities in our student population, we do not allow food treats or “goodie bags” to be given out in class for birthdays.
+Due to the prevalence of allergies and sensitivities in our student population, we do not allow food treats to be given out in class for birthdays.
 There are other ways to recognize and celebrate a child’s birthday and we encourage parent consideration of one of those.
-Donating a book to the classroom library in honor of the birthday celebrant or sending in an eraser for each class member are certainly worthy of consideration.
-The child will be recognized on the morning news broadcast and a special sticker and pencil will be given as a remembrance.
+Donating a book to the classroom library in honor of the birthday celebrant or sending in an educational goodie bag (no food/candy) for each class member are ideas certainly worthy of consideration.
+The child will be recognized on the morning news broadcast.

 You must use the US mail for individual birthday party invitations.
 Invitations to parties are not to be distributed at school.
 The office is not allowed to give out any student contact information.

 School-wide or class-wide celebrations are not included in the guidelines of Birthday Celebrations.

 Students should wear tennis or gym shoes for physical education.
 Athletic balls and other play type equipment should not be brought to school from home as they cause problems on school buses and walkways.
 Students unable to engage in the physical education program must have a note from their parents or a doctor citing specific limitations.

 A field trip that coordinates with a curriculum area may be scheduled for your child’s class during the school year.
 Each child who participates in the field trip MUST have a signed permission slip.
 Parents are often asked to accompany classes on trips.